Prag8855/aab/content/guides/visit-berlin.md

 ### Typical Berlin street food

-- [**Currywurst**](https://en.wikipedia.org/wiki/Currywurst) - Currywurst is street food.
+- **[Currywurst](https://en.wikipedia.org/wiki/Currywurst)** - Currywurst is street food.
 It's a pork sausage with a curry and ketchup sauce.
 It's usually served with fries (*mit Pommes*) in a cardboard plate.
 [Curry 36](https://www.google.com/maps/search/Curry+36/@52.540513,13.3772295,13z/) is a good place to try a *Currywurst mit Pommes*.
 [Konnopke's Imbiss](https://goo.gl/maps/Kh2gtdq55ccLzDQeA) is another famous place.
 - **Döner kebab** - The standard street food in Berlin.
 The best kebab places are a secret, but the [worst kebabs](https://www.reddit.com/r/berlin/comments/77vdgd/where_is_the_worst_kebab_in_berlin/) are usually in train stations and tourist areas.
 - **Gemüse döner** (also called a chicken döner) - A döner kebab with chicken and fried vegetables.
-[Mustafa's](https://goo.gl/maps/RLhvoLhZNAhjABheA), [K'Ups](https://goo.gl/maps/FVVnfPsZLfYNoF5r9) and [Rüyam](https://g.page/rueyam). are some of the most famous chicken döner places.
+[Mustafa's](https://goo.gl/maps/RLhvoLhZNAhjABheA), [K'Ups](https://goo.gl/maps/FVVnfPsZLfYNoF5r9) and [Rüyam](https://g.page/rueyam) are some of the most famous chicken Döner places.

 ### Typical Berlin dishes